Housing and Innovation in Revit (HIR)

 Final Presentation

-The Final Presentation will be a technical briefing, similar to the Milestones, but also serves as a sales presentation explaining why the company should be selected instead of the competition.
+The Final Presentation will be a technical briefing, similar to the milestones, but also serves as a sales presentation explaining why the company should be selected instead of the competition.

 The Final Presentation must include: